This article has links to products and services we love, which we may make commission from.

 - Don’t forget to bring a lot of money for petrol/gas and food/water!

-The daylight lasts for about 16 hours a day during the summer, which gives you a lot of sunlight to enjoy the scenery.
+During the summer, daylight lasts about 16 hours, giving you a lot of sunlight to enjoy the scenery.

 North Coast 500 Motorhomes